What is 1.67475 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 167475 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 167475 are: 1 3 5 7 11 15 21 25 29 33 35 55 75 77 87 105 145 165 175 203 231 275 319 385 435 525 609 725 825 957 1015 1155 1595 1925 2175 2233 3045 4785 5075 5775 6699 7975 11165 15225 23925 33495 55825 167475